devgateway/www.developmentgateway.org/_posts/2007-12-19-e-government-project-focuses-on-land.md

 created: 1198044031
 old_path: news/e-government-project-focuses-land
 title: E-government Project Focuses on Land
-lede: Cremilide Mambo, director of land management of Gaza Province, center, with Elias Dique, right, project manager of the land management information system, and a technician
+excerpt: Cremilide Mambo, director of land management of Gaza Province, center, with Elias Dique, right, project manager of the land management information system, and a technician
 ---